 I haven’t been brave enough to wear a scarf under my chin, but looking at inspo pictures online has me ready to try it.
 This style makes me think of the 1960s or 1970s — total example of an effortlessly chic accessory that ties a look together.
 Pinterest.

 Twist & Tie

 This is one of my go-to styles, and if you follow me on Instagram, you’ve definitely seen me style my hair this way.
 This is so simple, and you can do it with a square or rectangular hair scarf.
 Just put it behind the nape of your neck and tie it at the front of your head — super simple.
-Urban Outfitters, $14.
+Amazon, $14.

 Over The Head

 Over the head scarves are perfect for a trip to the beach or lounging outside.
 With part of your forehead protected from the sun, you’ll look fashionable while styling your hair.
 This one from Free People is going to be a staple in my closet this summer.
 Free People, $28.

 I don’t have the hair texture to try this style out, but I love it whenever I see it on other people.
 You can either wrap a scarf around a finished braid or braid a scarf into your hair.
 Amazon, $14.

 If you’re looking for a solution that will cover all of your hair while still being formal enough for dinner, this is the way to go.
 This head turban is pre-wrapped, so if you want something that won’t require much effort, this is a great option.
 Amazon, $14.